baked-potata/React-Classes/notes.md

   import logo from "./logo_image.png";
   ```

----

-# Folder Structre notes
+## Folder Structre notes

-- createroot defines the dom element to be changed by reactDOM.
 - <App /> is the main component to be used ie app.js
 - index.css for global styling.
 - App.css for styling app component
-- all app information to be contained i package.json
+- all app information to be contained in package.json
 - public > index.html should have atleast one selector ie div tag with id

 ---